Evaluative Case Study

 The VR90 X-ray diagnostic service can be used to inspect the fishing neck and determine its position prior to, or between, fishing attempts.

 The images, obtained at Visuray’s test facilities, show a fishing neck in several possible orientations.
-In the first image (above), an undamaged fishing neck is oriented vertically and centered in the well.
+In the first image (top right), an undamaged fishing neck is oriented vertically and centered in the well.
 This is usually a straightforward fishing job.

-In the second image (right, top), the fishing neck is still oriented vertically, but is now lying on the low side of the well.
-In the third image (right, bottom), the fishing neck is bent, so the head appears tilted and the shaft is faintly visible towards the upper left of the image (highlighted with white lines).
+In the second image (middle right), the fishing neck is still oriented vertically, but is now lying on the low side of the well.
+In the third image (bottom right), the fishing neck is bent, so the head appears tilted and the shaft is faintly visible towards the upper left of the image (highlighted with white lines).
 Either of these cases would prove more difficult to fish, but the information provided by the VR90 will help the operator plan the appropriate fishing operation.